Table of Contents

 How To Create Math Equations

-To toggle to the math mode, you must use the shortcode tag.
-Apart from this tag, any HTML code can be used.
-The blocks editor has a “shortcode [/]” block that can be used to enter shortcode entries into a post.
+Apart from the pmath shortcode tag, any HTML editor or the blocks editor can be used.
+The blocks editor includes a “shortcode [/]” block that lets you enter shortcode entries into a post.

 Examples